Q: How long should I expect my online order to take to be delivered?

 What you’re looking at is ‘honey foam,’ which is a result of the tiny air bubbles in the honey escaping to the top.
 Air bubbles do get trapped in the honey during processing, packaging and also due to movement during transportation.
 When the packaged honey rests, the air bubbles work their way up to the top of the container, creating the foam.
 There is nothing wrong with the honey or the foam.

 Natural enzymes found in raw honey can be easily destroyed when honey is exposed to high temperatures for long periods of time.
-Enzymes are heat sensitive and start getting destroyed beyond temperatures of 45°C. Our honey undergoes a filtration process without heating at high temperatures.
+Enzymes are heat sensitive and start getting destroyed beyond temperatures of of 45°C. Our honey undergoes a filtration process without heating at high temperatures.
 This allows us to pack our jars while still protecting their natural enzymes, taste and aroma.

 Raw honey generally can be defined as honey as it exists in the beehive or as obtained by extraction or straining without the application of strong heat.
 The commercial definition of raw honey is defined as honey obtained by minimal processing.